 As a result of these mitigating measures, transient magnitudes were reduced from 60 PSI to 10 PSI, leading to a significantly calmer pipe network and a vast improvement in lifetime pipeline expectancy.

 Based on this improved system reliability, Tuas Power is able to prevent costly downtime for both customers and their own operations.

 Since implementing the pressure mitigating measures recommended, Tuas Power has reported zero leaks.
-Overall, the Xylem solution has provided actionable information that allowed Tuas Power to reduce the magnitude and frequency of pressure transients and implement appropriate interventions to prevent premature failure of assets across their system.
+Overall, Leak Localization has provided actionable information that allowed Tuas Power to reduce the magnitude and frequency of pressure transients and implement appropriate interventions to prevent premature failure of assets across their system.